 Pursuant to the Advisory Agreement, the calculation of the incentive fee rewards the Adviser in circumstances where our quarterly Core FFO (defined at the end of this paragraph), before giving effect to any incentive fee, or pre-incentive fee Core FFO, exceeds 2.0% quarterly, or 8.0% annualized, of adjusted total stockholders' equity (after giving effect to the base management fee but before giving effect to the incentive fee).
 We refer to this as the hurdle rate.
 The Adviser will receive 15.0% of the amount of our pre-incentive fee Core FFO that exceeds the hurdle rate.
 However, in no event shall the incentive fee for a particular quarter exceed by 15.0% (the cap) the average quarterly incentive fee paid by us for the previous four quarters (excluding quarters for which no incentive fee was paid).
-Core FFO (as defined in the Advisory Agreement) is GAAP net (loss) income (attributable) available to common stockholders, excluding the incentive fee, depreciation and amortization, any realized gains, losses or other non-cash items recorded in net (loss) income (attributable) available to common stockholders for the period, and one-time events pursuant to changes in GAAP.
+Core FFO (as defined in the Advisory Agreement) is GAAP net (loss) income (attributable) available to common stockholders, excluding the incentive fee, depreciation and amortization, any realized and unrealized gains, losses or other non-cash items recorded in net (loss) income (attributable) available to common stockholders for the period, and one-time events pursuant to changes in GAAP.

-On January 10, 2023, we amended and restated the Sixth Amended Advisory Agreement by entering into the Seventh Amended Advisory Agreement, as approved unanimously by our Board of Directors, including specifically, our independent directors.
+On January 10, 2023, we amended and restated the Advisory Agreement by entering into the Seventh Amended Advisory Agreement, as approved unanimously by our Board of Directors, including specifically, our independent directors.
 The Seventh Amended Advisory Agreement contractually eliminated the payment of the incentive fee for the quarters ended March 31, 2023 and June 30, 2023.
-The calculation of the other fees remains unchanged.
+The calculation of the other fees was unchanged.

-On July 11, 2023, the Company amended and restated the Seventh Amended Advisory Agreement by entering into the Eighth Amended and Restate Investment Advisory Agreement between the Company and the Advisory (the "Eighth Amended Advisory Agreement"), as approved unanimously by our Board of Directors, including specifically, our independent directors.
-The Eight Amended Advisory Agreement contractually eliminated the payment of the incentive fee for the quarters ending September 30, 2023 and December 31, 2023.
-In addition, the Eight Amended Advisory Agreement also clarifies that for any future quarter whereby an incentive fee would exceed by greater than 15% the average quarterly incentive fee paid, the measurement would be versus the last four quarters where an incentive fee was actually paid.
+On July 11, 2023, the Company entered into the Eighth Amended Advisory Agreement, as approved unanimously by our Board of Directors, including specifically, our independent directors.
+The Eighth Amended Advisory Agreement contractually eliminated the payment of the incentive fee for the quarters ending September 30, 2023 and December 31, 2023.
+In addition, the Eighth Amended Advisory Agreement also clarifies that for any future quarter whereby an incentive fee would exceed by greater than 15% the average quarterly incentive fee paid, the measurement would be versus the last four quarters where an incentive fee was actually paid.
 The calculation of the other fees remains unchanged.